oneconvergence/dkube-examples/readme.md

   - **URL:** `https://dkube-examples-data.s3.us-west-2.amazonaws.com/monitoring-insurance/training-data/insurance.csv`
 - `Add Dataset` <br> <br>
 - Create Model repo with the following fields:
-  - **Name:** <your-repo-name>`
+  - **Name:** `<your-repo-name>`
 - `Add Model`

 ### Set up CI/CD file for Training

  The CI/CD is triggered by a GitHub commit to the repo with a Webhook.
-The commit will look for a file called `.dkube-ci.yml` at the top leve of the folder within the branch.
+The commit will look for a file called `.dkube-ci.yml` at the top level of the folder within the branch.
 That file will provide the details of what actions are required.

   - In this example, the `.dkube-ci.yml` file is set up to build and run a Training Run for the insurance example.
 The resources for this Run were created in the previous section.
   - The YML file references a file in the `Jobs` folder called `train.yaml`